lizard-demon/bhopblox/README.md

 5. **Experience the engine canvas** with block-themed background, world data loading, and generative ambient music
 6. **Press ESC or click "◀ EXIT"** to return to the world selection interface

-**Note**: The game features a complete voxel world browser with working WebAssembly engine integration - the WASM voxel engine loads successfully, displays a functional canvas with world data loaded into memory, and provides a solid foundation for voxel world exploration and interaction.
+**Note**: The game features a complete speedrun gaming experience with working WebAssembly engine integration - the WASM game engine loads successfully, displays a functional canvas with player state and leaderboard data loaded into memory, and provides competitive speedrun gameplay with timing systems.

 ### Audio Experience